surfdemon/gainpace-property/README.md

 ## Github

-Github has been used for source control and also for its project board and issues tracker for issues and user stories as part of Agile.
+Github has been used for source control and also for its project board and issues tracker for issues and user stories as part of the Agile process.

 ### Github Project

-Following Agile I have used to get hump projects to keep track of the project - [Github Project](https://github.com/users/surfdemon/projects/11)
+Following Agile I have used Github projects to keep track of the project - [Github Project](https://github.com/users/surfdemon/projects/11)

 ![Github Project Board](/assets/images/gainpace-property-github-project-board.png)

+**Note:** I choose not to use a Backlog column as I felt it was not required for this small project.

 ### Github Issues